JerryX1110/awesome-rvos/README.md

 # Awesome-rvos
-Welcome to stars and ontribute!
+Welcome to stars and contribute!

 ## Work related to Referring Video Object Segmentation (RVOS)